France: Teacher decapitated in gruesome 'Islamist terror attack' near Paris | DW | 16.10.2020

 Police officials told the Associated Press that the victim had received threats after opening a discussion "for a debate" about the caricatures about 10 days ago.
 An official told the news agency that the parent of a student had filed a complaint against the teacher.

-French anti-terror prosecutors said they were treating the incident as "a murder linked to a terrorist organisation" and related to a "criminal association with terrorists."
+French anti-terror prosecutors said they were treating the incident as "a murder linked to a terrorist organization" and related to a "criminal association with terrorists."

 Interior Minister Gerald Darmanin cut short his trip to Morocco and returned to Paris.
 He later announced he had set up a crisis center to deal with the attack.